3 days in the Cotswolds

 by Jan

 3 days in the Cotswolds is the perfect way to welcome spring in the UK.
-Glorious at any time of the year, the Cotswolds in spring has the advantage of vibrant blossoms, new-born lambs and fewer crowds.
+Glorious at any time of year, the Cotswolds in spring has the advantage of vibrant blossom, newborn lambs and noticeably fewer crowds.
+As a result, it’s an ideal choice for a relaxed family break or a long weekend exploring some of England’s prettiest villages.

 You could get a train directly from London Paddington to Gloucester or to Moreton-upon-Marsh.
 Alternatively, you could take a bus or train to one of the big local cities, such as Bath or Bristol and then hire a car from there.

-In fact, the Slaughters consist of 2 idyllic twin villages, which straddle the River Eye in Gloucestershire; Upper Slaughter & Lower Slaughter.
+The Slaughters consist of two idyllic twin villages, which straddle the River Eye in Gloucestershire; Upper Slaughter & Lower Slaughter.
 Although rather sinister-sounding, the name of these quintessential English villages actually derives from the Old English, meaning “muddy place”.

 The Slaughters have retained their classic Cotswold look and original chocolate-box village charm, as no building work has been done there for over a hundred years.
 However, they don’t have the hordes of tourists that some of the local villages attract, as the only attraction is themselves.